-The debate continued, one research report says its fine to “nuke”, another research report says it’s not!
+The debate continued, one research report says it’s fine to “nuke”, another research report says it’s not!
 They all do seem to agree in the middle, that steaming your veggies is the best most nutrient way to cook them.
 That cooking your food on a stove top is much healthier than eating a microwavable dinner.
 That microwave popcorn is really not that great for you.

-Bottom line according to little – old – me, use your best judgement.
+Bottom line according to little – old – me, use your best judgment.
 Try to steam if you have the time, if you boil, boil for as little time as possible, make your meals from scratch and if you nuke, you nuke, but try not to.
-When you cook and prepare your own food, you know exactly what’s going into it and exactly what’s going in to your body.
+When you cook and prepare your own food, you know exactly what’s going into it and exactly what’s going into your body.
 You also take time, care and effort and the secret key ingredient, LOVE, into your dish.
 All this makes a difference and affects whoever is eating the food.
 Unwrapping a frozen dinner and throwing it into a box and pushing a button doesn’t exactly ooze ‘caring,’ ‘consciousness’ and love.
 It says fast and convenient.
 Which I totally get, but there also might be repercussions to taking short cuts and if so many people are starting to talk about the side effects, we need to pay attention and educate ourselves as best as we can.

 Here is a list of Microwave How-To from experience life